Abertarff House is the oldest house in Inverness and the oldest secular building. It was built in 1593 as a townhouse for the Frasers of Lovat family.

 The Trust then moved its headquarters across the River Ness to another historic building, Balnain House.

 Abertarff House opened to the public on a limited basis in 2018.
-Opening hours depend on volunteer stewards being available so it is difficult to give precise opening times.
+Opening hours depended on volunteer stewards being available so it was difficult to give precise opening times.

 To illustrate that point, we made a special trip to see the House in late September, when in theory, it should have been open, but when we arrived at the gate there was an NTS sign saying no volunteers were available that day so the house would be closed.